stereolith/podcast-chapterize-eval/README.md

 # evaluation and tuning script for podcast-chapterize

 This script aims to evaluate different combinations of (hyper-)parameters for the chapterization process of the [podcast-chapterize project](https://github.com/stereolith/podcast-chapterize/).
 The chapterization process automatically segments a transcript (or any long text) into topically cohesive parts.
-To test the quality of the automatic segmentation, transcripts of podcast episodes that are already published with chapter information included are used as gold standard.
+To test the quality of the automatic segmentation, transcripts of podcast episodes that are already published with chapter information included are used as a basis for the segmentation.
+Segmentation results from the chapterization process are compared against the chapter markers that were published with the corresponding podcast episode.

-The text segmentation process is which an adapted version of the TextTiling algorithm which can be tuned by setting different parameters.
+The text segmentation process is an adapted version of the TextTiling algorithm.
+It can be tuned by setting various parameters.
 Different document embedding algorithms were implemented and should be evaluated as well.
 A collection of podcast episodes which are published with chapter markers are used as the gold standard to test various combinations of parameters of the chapterization process.

 In the following steps, functions and CLI functionality from the [podcast-chapterize project](https://github.com/stereolith/podcast-chapterize/) are used.
 Refer to its README for an in-depth documentation.
 Here, the repo is included as a git submodule.